masterjeef/stego-sharp/README.md

 **Steganography**
 >the practice of concealing messages or information within other nonsecret text or data.

-This is a handy .Net library for embedding data into an image, and also reading data from an image.
+This is a handy .NET library for embedding data into an image, and also reading data from an image.
 My algorithm uses a technique called the least significant bit (LSB) to read/write bits from the image.

-Run the following to get the code
+To install StegoSharp, run the following command in the Package Manager Console

 	Install-Package StegoSharp